Celo forms Alliance for Prosperity network to create cryptocurrency for remittances and philanthropy

 Celo was started by MIT graduates Rene Reinsberg, Sep Kamvar, and Marek Olszewski in 2017 and has more than 60 employees.
 Andreessen Horowitz was among the investors who helped get it off the ground.

 “They saw an opportunity to use blockchain to democratize financial services, but they thought it was a little too complex for most people,” Kimble said.
 “So they decided to abstract the complexity and create a new blockchain that was more accessible to everyone.
-And that was
+And that was how the company started.”